alexnorell/website/content/post/2024-ski-season/index.md

 {{< expandable-box title="February 29 - Vail, CO" vert="30,000ft" >}}
 Big day at Vail.
 Spent a ton of time getting into all the different back bowl.
 I found some really fun steeps off of Skyline and off of Orient.
 A lot of the other bowl runs were mellow and not a lot of fun.
 There was fresh snow to be had all day which was nice.

 I did end up breaking my Mantras while I was here.
-Catastrophic delamination of the titanal topsheet had me scrambling to find new skis.
+Catastrophic delamination of the Titanal topsheet had me scrambling to find new skis.
 {{< /expandable-box >}}

 {{< expandable-box title="March 1 - Arapahoe Basin, CO" vert="13,154ft" >}}